 Formal teaching takes place at one of the School’s regional teaching hubs on Wednesday mornings with 6-12 students per hub.
 This day release programme consists of seminars/webinars delivered by invited speakers and also a series of 5 small group tutorials, which are delivered by regional GP co-ordinators.

-Activity in each of these six networks is locally supported by a GP Co-ordinator whose primary role is to support practices and students and to liaise with UL and is thus your local point of contact in the event of issues arising from your placement.
+Activity in each of these eight networks is locally supported by a GP Co-ordinator whose primary role is to support practices and students and to liaise with UL and is thus your local point of contact in the event of issues arising from your placement.

 Typical Student Schedule for GP Placement